LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 ```

 #### Example Request - POST
-The following is a request to export data to the IBM COS endpoint from the IBM FHIR Server using POST and Parameters resource.
+The following is a request to export data to the IBM COS endpoint from the LinuxForHealth FHIR Server using POST and Parameters resource.

 ```sh
 curl -k -u "fhiruser:change-password" -H "Content-Type: application/fhir+json" \